osdevelopment-info/osdevelopment-info.github.io/index.md

-This is the main page of osdevelopment.info.
+osdevelopment.info

+osdevelopment.info is a different view on the topic of operating-systems and the development of it.

 The following projects are currently available: